Birkenhead Transport

 Birkenhead Transport was a bus operator in Birkenhead.
 It commenced operating on 12 July 1919 with a service from Rock Ferry to Birkenhead Park station, this service was extended to Moreton in the August of that year.
 The buses supplemented an earlier tram service.

-In 1860, Birkenhead on the Wirral Peninsula, had become the first town in Europe to operate a street tramway.
+In 1860, Birkenhead on the Wirral Peninsula had become the first town in Europe to operate a street tramway.
 It was started by George Francis Train, an American, when he laid track from Woodside Ferry to Birkenhead Park Main Entrance and ran a horse drawn car service.
 On 4 February 1901, the Corporation of Birkenhead owned Birkenhead Corporation Tramways commenced operating, first to New Ferry and later around the town.
 It closed on 17 July 1937.

 Livery

 Birkenhead's first livery on trams and buses was maroon and cream with a white roof, but in 1934 Birkenhead's famous blue and cream livery was applied to a new AEC Q-type double-deck bus.
-It was the only one of its type operated by the Corporation but the blue and cream livery was applied to all future delivered buses with Birkenhead Corporation Motors applied in gold on the lower cream band.
+It was the only one of its type operated by the corporation but the blue and cream livery was applied to all future delivered buses with Birkenhead Corporation Motors applied in gold on the lower cream band.

 In 1951, the Transport Department was reorganised, with the bus and ferry departments merging.
 A slight livery change gave more cream coverage around the lower deck windows and the legend was changed to read Birkenhead Transport.
 White roofs had been overpainted blue during the war and with this revised livery the white roof was never re-applied.
-Livery name of blue was 'Cerulean' by the paint makers "Docker Bros of 1935", and the cream was the same as applied to the trams, named Birkenhead Corporation Cream.
+The blue was named Cerulean by the paint makers "Docker Bros of 1935", and the cream was the same as applied to the trams, named Birkenhead Corporation Cream.